 In the Washington, DC office internships run throughout the fall, spring or summer semesters for college students.
-Although all internships in all offices are unpaid, students will gain invaluable work experience and take advantage of many unique opportunities only an internship on the Hill can offer.
+Students will gain invaluable work experience and take advantage of many unique opportunities only an internship on the Hill can offer.
 The hours are flexible to accommodate students' schedules, but generally run 9:00 a.m. to 6:00 p.m. when Congress is in session, and 9:00 a.m. to 5:00 p.m. when not in session.

 In Washington, DC, interns' responsibilities will vary.
 They will be asked to answer phones, run errands, give Capitol tours, research legislation for the Member and legislative staff, attend hearings and briefings and draft constituent letters on various issues before the House.
 As a result, interns learn about the legislative process and the many other functions of a congressional office.